robert0714/packt-cs12dotnet8-2023/code/Chapter07/README.md

 Any assembly can reference one or more class library assemblies as dependencies, but you cannot have circular references.
 So, assembly **B** cannot reference assembly **A** if assembly **A** already references assembly **B**.
 The compiler will warn you if you attempt to add a dependency reference that would cause a circular reference.
 Circular references are often a warning sign of poor code design.
 If you are sure that you need a circular reference, then use an interface to solve it.

+#### Microsoft .NET project SDKs
+By default, console applications have a dependency reference on the Microsoft .NET project SDK.
+This platform contains thousands of types in NuGet packages that almost all applications would need, such as the System.Int32 and System.String types.

+When using .NET, you reference the dependency assemblies, NuGet packages, and platforms that [your application needs in a project file](./AssembliesAndNamespaces/).

 ### Namespaces and types in assemblies
 Many common .NET types are in the `System.Runtime.dll` assembly.
 There is not always a one-to-one mapping between assemblies and namespaces.
 A single assembly can contain many namespaces and a namespace can be defined in many assemblies.
 You can see the relationship between some assemblies and the namespaces that they supply types for in *Table 7.1*:
 | Assembly                 | Example namespaces                                     | Example types                 |